The Beth Lists

 Elvis

-It was tempting to pick Room #1, across the hall.
-We told Elvis was a guest when filming "King Creole" in 1953.
+It was tempting to pick Room #1, across form #2.
+We were told Elvis was a guest in that room, during the filming "King Creole" in 1953.

 Picture